The ISO 27001 Planning Phase Key Steps

 Here are the key aspects that a risk treatment plan should capture

-Detail Actions: For each selected treatment option, outline specific actions required to implement it.
+- Detail Actions: For each selected treatment option, outline specific actions required to implement it.
 This includes defining the necessary resources, timelines, and responsible parties.

-Define Controls: Identify and document the controls needed to manage the risk.
+- Define Controls: Identify and document the controls needed to manage the risk.
 Controls should be aligned with the ISO 27001 Annex A controls to ensure comprehensive coverage.

-Allocate Responsibilities: Assign risk owners and action owners to ensure accountability.
+- Allocate Responsibilities: Assign risk owners and action owners to ensure accountability.
 Clearly define who is responsible for implementing and monitoring each control.

-Update Statement of Applicability (SoA)
+Step 5: Update the Statement of Applicability (SoA)

 The final step in the Planning Phase is to update the Statement of Applicability (SoA).